Writing

 Strategy 4: Use Active Voice and Sentence Variety Consistently

 Active voice makes academic writing 40% more readable by placing the actor before the action ('We analysed 500 samples' vs 'Five hundred samples were analysed by the research team').
-Sentence variety — mixing short declarative sentences with longer analytical ones — maintains reader engagement across dense technical content.
 The APA 7th Edition (2020) explicitly recommends active voice for methods and results sections.
 Most high-impact journals in 2026 follow this standard.

 Passive (Avoid)Active (Prefer)Why It's Better